 The best advice for having a bad manager is to seek other employment.
 Don’t undervalue your happiness: it’s impossible to be happy if you work directly for someone you can’t stand.
-It may be difficult to find another job, but if you are willing to make compromises in other areas (salary, position, project, location, etc.) it will certainly be possible.
-Being happy and underpaid is a much better way to spend a life than unhappy and anything else.
+It may be difficult to find another job, but if you are willing to make compromises in other areas (salary, position, project, location) it will certainly be possible, at least for long enough to make a transition.
+Being happy and underpaid is a better way to spend a life than unhappy and anything else.

 Making life changes is difficult and leaving a bad manager might require weeks or months of less than pleasant living.
 However, on the other side of any decision to leave is something you can’t get where you currently are: the possibility of a good manager, and the sanity that it will bring you.
 The ‘never quit, tough it out’ attitude is a mistake if you are in a situation that can never result in your satisfaction.
 I think the act of finding a new job, or even quitting before you’ve found one, can be a way to take more control.
 It puts you back at center of your life, where you belong.
 There are risks involved, but it puts you, and not your manager or company, at the center of them.